 Through experience by bird owners and through the experiments of Dr. Irene Pepperberg - (her website), we've come to know hookbills as affectionate and intelligent creatures.
 They are incredibly empathetic, aware and understanding.
 Not all of them communicate well enough for us to be cognizant of their emotions and intelligence, though.
 By the grace of God and His genetic engineering, they do have the ability to communicate by talking.

 TALKING: Some species are better talkers than others, thus being the ones who give us the insight for what they may be thinking.
 Yes, some talking is mimicing.
 However, much of it is used with relative thought.
 For instance, a Nanday conure I sold to a customer answers her questions intelligibly.
 My Yellownaped Amazon calls birds by their correct names.
 Others make verbal demands as to what they want.
+Those birds who don't talk still have the ability to express themselves if you just take the time to be observant of them and give them the same attention as you would a prolific talker.

 If you have ever witnessed parrots devising their own tools, please let me know.
 I'll add it to this page.
 I will also add it to the parrot video page.
-Send an e-mail to with BIRDS USING TOOLS in the subject line.
+Send an e-mail to: with BIRDS USING TOOLS in the subject line.